Do you know a hot spring where is free of vanities?

 Here is free of vanities, and the place only for facing the hot spring upwelling from the ground.

-Enough amount of warm water with slight mineral odor is being poured into the tub.
+Plenty of warm water with slight mineral odor is being provided into the tub.

 The best-quality water in a room free of vanities